We are collaborating with organizations and individuals across the province to:

-- Mobilize community partnerships through seed grant funding
+- Mobilize Compassionate Communities through seed grant funding;

-View the 2016 White Paper – The Public Health Approach to Palliative Care: Principles, Models and International Perspectives commissioned by the BC CPC.
+View the BC-CPC White Paper – The Public Health Approach to Palliative Care: Principles, Models and International Perspectives.